 Aside from limited duration (17 U.S.C. §302), the rules of fair use (17 U.S.C. §107) and first sale (17 U.S.C. §109(a)) also restrict the rights of copyright owners.
 (For these more complex issues it is recommended you speak to a copyright attorney).
 Fair use" is notoriously difficult to explain, but it is generally recognized that it allows anyone to make limited use of another's copyrighted work for such purposes as criticism, comment, news reporting, teaching, scholarship, and research.
 17 U.S.C. §107.
 The "first sale" rule prevents a copyright holder who has sold copies of a protected work from later interfering with the subsequent sale of those copies.
 17 U.S.C. §109.

 Overall the number of benefits outweighs the costs associated with copyright protection.
 However, it is important to note that the scope of copyright protection is very narrow.
 It does not protect the idea only that particular expression of the idea.
 But since, gaining copyright registration is relatively cheap and easy to do; it is still worth pursuing despite the narrow protection.
 Contact The Law for All today to help you with the copyright process.
+We serve clients in the Boca Raton, FL area as well.
 We offer flat fee service options so legal fees are predictable and you have no surprises on your billing statement.